Tmonster/Tmonster.github.io/_posts/2024-05-29-is-ai-our-jurassic-park?.md

 Jurassic Park still had many problems, without knowing know why or what the fix should be.
 With AI, as mentioned earlier, scientists are still understanding the behavior for certain AI models, but I'm sure there are still a number of smaller issues that cannot be explained yet, and they are still hidden from consumers.

 #### 4. The abilites of AI are rapidly growing, with newer better versions coming out every week.
-John Hammond rushes the development of the dinosaurs to open the park ASAP.
-The lead researcher, Henry Wu, wants to wait and develop less aggressive dinosaurs.
+John Hammond rushes the development of the dinosaurs and the park so it can open ASAP.
+The lead researcher, Henry Wu, and the zookeeper, John Arnold want to wait and develop less aggressive dinosaurs.

 <!-- _"\"You want to replace the current stock of animals?\" Hammond said.
 \"Yes I do\".